HOW A GREAT PRE-TREATMENT ROUTINE IMPROVES LASH EXTENSIONS RETENTION

 4. Pat dry with a tissue.

-Top tip: You can also stock our lash shampoo in your salon and sell it to your customers to maintain their aftercare routine at home.
+TOP TIP: You can also stock our lash shampoo in your salon and sell it to your customers to maintain their aftercare routine at home.

 Can You Skip It?